Chemistry / Science GCSE: Investigate the separation of substances using paper chromatography

 It is likely that students will have carried out chromatography at KS3 and possibly even at KS2.

-This video could be used before to students’ own investigation to help to support understanding of the science behind the practical and to highlight the key terminology linked with the process.
+This short film could be used before students’ own investigations to help to support understanding of the science behind the practical and to highlight the key terminology linked with the process.

-Alternatively, the video could be used after an investigation to revisit and check understanding of the science behind the practical.
+Alternatively, it could be used after an investigation to revisit and check understanding of the science behind the practical.

-As the video highlights some common mistakes made when carrying out chromatography, the video could be used to ensure that students are aware of the common pitfalls and, more importantly, why these mistakes affect the validity of results.
+As the film highlights some common mistakes made when carrying out chromatography, it could be used to ensure that students are aware of the common pitfalls and, more importantly, why these mistakes affect the validity of results.

 Points for discussion: